Changes (David Bowie song): Critical reception

 "Changes" was met with positive reviews from music critics on release, with Billboard magazine naming it one of the strongest songs on the album.
 Cash Box said that it has "one of the most infectious chorus lines in recent memory."
+Record World called it "an appealing slice of [Bowie's] unique musical outlook" that is "different, but adaptable both pop and progressive."
 Reviewing Hunky Dory, Danny Halloway of NME called "Changes" a "fantastic pop song", describing it as Bowie's "life story".
 In another review in Rolling Stone, John Mendelsohn called the song's chorus "irresistible".
 Retrospectively, "Changes" has continued to be viewed in a positive light.
 In his book The Complete David Bowie, Pegg calls Wakeman's piano performance "superb" and the song overall one of Bowie's "pivotal recordings".
-Paul Trynka writes that even though the song wasn't a commercial success initially, it would "energize a group of believers, who helped their golden boy ascend to fame over the months that followed."
-Ned Raggett of AllMusic calls the chorus "absolutely wonderful" and compliments everything from Wakeman's piano, Bowie's vocal performance and the performances of the Spiders from Mars.
+The author Paul Trynka writes that even though the song was not a commercial success initially, it would "energize a group of believers, who helped their golden boy ascend to fame over the months that followed."
+Ned Raggett of AllMusic calls the chorus "absolutely wonderful" and compliments Wakeman's piano, Bowie's vocal performance and the performances of the Spiders from Mars.
 He concludes saying: "The descending chords of the bass hint at that particular glam rock element's incipient dominance, while Ken Scott's production and Mick Ronson's excellent string arrangement – not to mention Bowie's own winning sax part – complete the package."

 "Changes" has frequently appeared on lists of Bowie's greatest songs.
 Mojo magazine listed it as Bowie's fifth best track in 2015.
 Ultimate Classic Rock, in their list of Bowie's ten best songs the same year, listed it at number two, calling it "a beautiful tune" and praising Bowie's vocal performance as one of his finest, "showcasing one of the most unique voices in rock history."
 The staff of Rolling Stone listed "Changes" as one of Bowie's 30 essential songs, writing that although Bowie said it started as somewhat of a "parody of a nightclub song", it ended up being a "st-st-st-stuttering rock anthem".
 In The Guardian, Alexis Petridis voted it number 15 in his list of Bowie's 50 greatest songs in 2020, calling it a "perfectly written, irresistible mission statement that few heeded at the time."
 In other lists, "Changes" has ranked at number three, eight and nine by NME, Uncut and Smooth Radio in 2018, 2015 and 2020, respectively.
 In another 2016 list ranking every Bowie single from worst to best, Ultimate Classic Rock placed "Changes" at number two, behind "'Heroes", calling it "a pre-'Ziggy' burst of pop exuberance that still shines".